chocolatey-community/chocolatey-packages/automatic/cmake.install/Readme.md

 ## Notes

-- This package [follows the installer default behavior](https://gitlab.kitware.com/cmake/cmake/-/issues/21465) of not adding the `cmake.exe` to the PATH.
-If you need `cmake.exe` on the path, please see the **MSI Properties** example, above, or install the [`cmake.portable` package](https://community.chocolatey.org/packages/cmake.portable).
 - **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
 If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
 Disqus comments will generally not be responded to.**